roc-lang/roc/compiler/str/README.md

 Since each bool value is a byte, it's okay for them to be packed side-by-side even though the overall alignment of the list elements is 8.
 This is fine because each of their individual memory addresses will end up being a multiple of their size in bytes.

 Note that unlike in the `List Str` example before, there wouldn't be any unused memory between the refcount (or capacity, depending on whether the list was shared or unique) and the first element in the list.
 That will always be the case when the size of the refcount is no bigger than the alignment of the list's elements.

+## Distinguishing bewteen refcount and capacity in the host

+If I'm a platform author, and I receive a `List` from the application, it's important that I be able to tell whether I'm dealing with a refcount or a capacity.
+(The uniqueness type information will have been erased by this time, because some applications will return a Unique list while others return a Shared list, so I need to be able to tell using runtime information only which is which.)
+This way, I can know to either increment the refcount, or to feel free to mutate it in-place using the capacity value.

+We use a very simple system to distinguish the two: if the high bit in that `usize` value is 0, then it's capacity.
+If it's 1, then it's a refcount.

+This has a couple of implications:

+* `capacity` actually has a maximum of `isize::MAX`, not `usize::MAX` - because if its high bit flips to 1, then now suddenly it's considered a refcount by the host.
+As it happens, capacity's maximum value is naturally `isize::MAX` anyway, so there's no downside here.
+* `refcount` actually begins at `isize::MIN` and increments towards 0, rather than beginning at 0 and incrementing towards a larger number.
+When a decrement instruction is executed and the refcount is `isize::MIN`, it gets freed instead.
+Since all refcounts do is count up and down, and they only ever compare the refcount to a fixed constant, there's no real performance cost to comparing to `isize::MIN` instead of to 0.
+So this has no significant downside either.

+Using this representation, hosts can trivially distinguish any list they receive as being either refcounted or having a capacity value, without any runtime cost in either the refcounted case or the capacity case.

+### Saturated reference count

+What happens if the reference count overflows?
+As in, we try to reference the same list more than `isize` times?

+In this situation, the reference count becomes unreliable.
+Suppose we try to increment it 3 more times after it's already been incremented `isize` times, and since we can't store any further numbers without flipping the high bit from 1 to 0 (meaning it will become a capacity value instead of a refcount), we leave it at -1.
+If we later decrement it `isize` times, we'll be down to `isize::MIN` and will free the memory, even though 3 things are still referencing that memory!

+This would be a total disaster, so what we do instead is that we decide to leak the memory.
+Once the reference count hits -1, we neither increment nor decrement it ever again, which in turn means we will never free it.
+So -1 is a special reference count meaning "this memory has become unreclaimable, and must never be freed."

+This has the downside of being potentially wasteful of the program's memory, but it's less detrimental to user experience than a crash, and it doesn't impact correctness at all.

 ## Summary of Lists